-- H 2.2.
-Pursue federal funding to meet affordable housing needs.
+- The City should identify available infill lots and market these properties to developers/nonprofits and others as appropriate to meet the housing demands. - H 2.2.
+Encourage the City to pursue federal funding to meet affordable housing needs of the very low income households within the area.
 Rural areas rarely have the staff and resources available to meet the housing needs of all their citizens.
-Rural communities are also often unaware of programs and funding that is available to meet housing needs. - H 2.3.
-Continue to work with private developers to ensure an adequate supply of affordable housing.
+Rural communities are also often unaware of programs and funding that is available to meet housing needs.

-- Contact support and funding agencies, such as CAP Services, USDA Rural Development, Waushara County's Veteran's Administrator to find out what assistance may be available. - Refer interested individuals to job training opportunities as needed to increase earning potential.
+- Encourage the City to contact financial institutions, support and funding agencies, such as CAP Services, USDA Rural Development, Waushara County's Veteran's Administrator to find out what assistance may be available. - Identify the type of housing and services needed for existing very low income residents through a city housing authority. - Refer interested individuals to job training opportunities as needed to increase earning potential.
 Job training may be provided through the technical college, job center, CAP Services or other agencies.
-The CAP Services building in Wautoma houses the job center which is part of the Fox Valley Workforce Development Board. - Refer interested individuals to job search assistance for the underemployed. - Include a link on the village website to the job center. - H 2.4.
+The CAP Services building in Wautoma houses the job center which is part of the Fox Valley Workforce Development Board. - Refer interested individuals to job search assistance for the underemployed through the Work Enforcement Act (WIA). - o Include a link on the City website to the job center. - H 2.3.
 Increase awareness of the issues surrounding affordable housing among decision makers, realtors and the public.
 Affordable housing promotes a quality design that is cost effective, increases financial stability and provides households the income needed to cover transportation, food, healthcare, clothing and other necessary living expenses.

 - When applicable, use examples of people such as teachers or couples who are first time homebuyers that want to live in the community and have difficulty finding affordable housing.
-Other examples of individuals falling into this category include elderly persons living on fixed incomes and families that have faced unexpected medical expenses or circumstances. - Encourage the design of new affordable housing that fits into existing neighborhoods. - Work with neighbors to establish buy in early in the development process.
+Other examples of individuals falling into this category this include some members of the elderly population living on an income based largely on social security; or families that have faced unexpected medical expenses or circumstances. - Support housing proposals that includes the design of new affordable housing that is compatible with existing neighborhoods. - The City should encourage the use of low cost design features that can be used to enhance curb appeal, as well as green building initiatives that can be used to boast the energy efficiency of the home.

 Goal H 3.
-Provide housing choices which reflect the needs of individual households.
+Provide housing choices, which reflect the needs of individual households.
 Housing is not a one size fits all commodity.
 Different types of households have different housing needs and preferences.
 As the population in the area changes, housing needs change also.
-Options need to be expanded to address housing needs of emerging households, the elderly, adaptations for people with disabilities, new immigrants, the growing minority population and an increasing variety of household types and preferences.
+Options need to be expanded to address housing needs of emerging households, the elderly, new immigrants, the growing minority population and an increasing variety of household types and preferences.

-• H 3.1.
+H 3.1.
 Promote development and preservation of varied types of housing developments.